Back to Blog

 Performance in Production

-• API response rendering remains fast for day-to-day screens
+• API response rendering: under 200ms for most screens

 The biggest performance win was enabling the New Architecture in React Native 0.82.1.
 The JSI-based bridge eliminated serialization overhead, and Fabric's synchronous rendering made scrolling through long document lists noticeably smoother.